lenincompres/ima-few-2025/Week 13/README.md

 ## Activities:

-Projects workshop.
+Projects presentations.
 Please share any issues, challenges and breakthroughs on your final project's journey.

 ## Class evaluation